hiydavid/hiydavid/README.md

 ## Current Projects:
 * Following through on *Deep Learning for Coders with fastai & PyTorch*
-* Following through on *Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow*
+* Following through on *Hands-On Machine Learning with Scikit-Learn, Keras, & TensorFlow*
 * Numerai competition